 "I knew the deep shot was coming, but at the end of the day I've got to run," Taylor-Britt, "You're on a guy like that.
 I didn't have the chance to get a hand on him.
 I wasn't in press, I was off.
 He stemmed me outside.
 I have to open up and have to run.
 Good guy.
 You know what type of receiver he is.
 I never take that away from him.
 But it was my technique."

 The defense had a great shot when they had to get the ball back with the Bengals trailing, 31-26 with 9:42 left.
-Thanks to Bengals Pro Bowl edge Trey Hendrickson's third sack of the season.
+Thanks to Bengals Pro Bowl edge Trey Hendrickson's third sack of the season, Washington was backed up into a 2nd-and-20.

-But they allowed the Commanders to overcome a second-and-20 with three passes of eight, eight, and nine yards, the last a fourth-and-four killer with Daniels working against the blitz and finding tight end Zach Ertz in front of safety Vonn Bell.
+But the Bengals allowed the Commanders to convert a first down with three passes of eight, eight and nine yards, the last a fourth-and-four killer with Daniels working against the blitz and finding tight end Zach Ertz in front of safety Vonn Bell.
 They didn't get the ball back until 2:10 left, down 12 points.

 Seven times the Commanders' offense had third-and-two or shorter, or fourth-and-two or shorter.
-Six times they got the first.
+Six times they got the first down.

 "That's just too manageable.
 That's usually way better for the offense than the defense," said Bengals linebacker Logan Wilson. "(Daniels) was taking what we give him when he can.
 First couple of reads, and if it's not there, just find a way to get a few yards.
 And it's second and five and then it's third-and-two, and third and manageable.
 We just couldn't find a way to get them off the chains We didn't have TFLs or anything like that to get them off track."